julzaza/wildwitchherbs/_posts/2026-01-18-protective-herbs-balkan-women-folklore.md

 **Were men involved?**
 Protective practices were often **female-led**, particularly in household and ritual spaces.
 Men occasionally assisted but rarely controlled these practices.

 ---

+*Note: This post documents historical Balkan folklore.
+It is not a recommendation for use.
+Some herbs may be toxic if misused.*

+---